Your questions about nannies

 A temporary nanny will provide professional childcare for your family on a part-time or full-time basis for as long or as short as you require.
 Whether you need assistance for one or more days, or weeks, or months, also years.

 In the UK, a nanny is either or both a qualified and experienced professional whose job is to assume the responsibility of childcare for one or more children within a family environment, by living with the family or travelling to the family.
-Take a look at our Good Nannies Typically View Things The Same Way article here.
+Take a look at our article 'What Does A Nanny Do All Day?' on ourparents useful information page here.

 A nanny provides professional childcare who usually works during the day and has sole charge of a family's children throughout the day.
 Babysitting is what happens when parents go out for, say, a dinner in the evening and someone will sit in the family's home, probably watching television or similar, while the baby sleeps.
 In the UK, a babysitter is often a young girl working ad hoc for pocket money.